e-picas/mde-backup/Review:-Footnotes,-Glossary-and-Bibliography.md

 ### Footnote

 As we said, footnotes are just snippets of additional informations that seems not necessary in the content.
-For example, if we talk about *Linux* in text about a specific computer, this may not make sense to cite *Linus Trovalds* in the content.
+For example, if we talk about *Linux* in a text about a specific computer, it may not makes sense to cite *Linus Trovalds* in the content.
 But we do want Linus'name to be present in our work, so we add a little note attached to the term "Linux", which can be:

 > *An open source operating system created by Linus Trovalds.*